paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

         PyTuple_SetItem(container, 0, value);
         /* value ref count is still 1 as it has been *stolen*. */

-        /* But this ends up with adding a garbage value to the tuple.
-         * Which can only lead to trouble later on. */ PyTuple_SetItem(container, 0, value);
+        /* Repeating the same call will only lead to trouble later on (maybe). */ PyTuple_SetItem(container, 0, value);
         /* And this will segfault as, during execution, it will
          * try to decrement a value that does not exist. */